-The broad aim of concurrent field work at this stage (First year - II Semester) is to provide opportunities to the students for applying the knowledge and the information gained in the class room to reality situations.
-It also provides an opportunity to:
+The broad aim of concurrent field work at this stage (First year - II Semester) is to provide opportunities to the students for applying the knowledge and the information gained in the class

-- 1. Working with communities, groups, individuals / families and manage Organizations tasks. - 2.
-To provide an opportunity for learning skills through the practices of primary methods of social work (case work, group work and community organization). - 3.
-To inculcate professional growth and development. - 4.
-To conduct counseling/home visits. - 5.
-To prepare records.
+1. Working with communities, groups, individuals / families and manage Organizations tasks.

+2. To provide an opportunity for learning skills through the practices of primary methods of social work (case work, group work and community organization).

+- 3. To inculcate professional growth and development.

+- 4. To conduct counseling/home visits.

+- 5. To prepare records.